allegroai/clearml-docs/docs/guides/frameworks/pytorch/notebooks/audio/audio_preprocessing_example.md

 ### Audio Samples

-You can play the audio samples by double clicking the audio thumbnail.
+You can play the audio samples by double-clicking the audio thumbnail.

 ![image](../../../../../img/examples_audio_preprocessing_example_03.png)